koii-network/docs/concepts/encryption/solana-encryption.md

 ```

 ## Decrypt Message
-Use `nacl.box.open()` to authenticate and decrypt the given box with peer's public key, our secret key, and the given nonce.
+Use `nacl.box.open()` to authenticate and decrypt the given box with the peer's public key, our secret key, and the given nonce.

 **`nacl.box.open()` Parameters**